OlegGorj/AppManagerUI/README.md

-## Simple UI application using Python frameworks.
+## Simple UA application using Python frameworks.

 Run in container using Server: